 - Prof. Hamanth Kasan, Chairman of the African Water Association Program Committee.

-- Chema Nebot, Head of Business Development at Idrica and Water Technology Expert.
+- Chema Nebot, Head of Business Development at Idrica and a water technology expert.

-According to Greg Mills, water is an essential part of any infrastructure requirement.
-However, Africa has not invested efficiently in it and current infrastructures do not meet the needs of the population.
+According to Greg Mills, water is an essential requirement in any type of infrastructure.
+However, Africa has not invested efficiently in this resource and current infrastructures do not meet the needs of the population.

-Chema Nebot argues that technology is the best driver for efficiency in water utilities, and should be focused on increasing ROI in companies.
+Chema Nebot argues that technology is the best driver to create efficient water utilities, and that it should focus on increasing ROI in companies.

-In their interviews with Daniel Makokera, both experts reflect on the following aspects:
+In their interviews with Daniel Makokera, both experts reflected on the following aspects: